atomcorp/themes/README.md

 # Windows Terminal Themes

-Preview and copy themes for the new [Windows Terminal (Preview)](https://github.com/microsoft/terminal).
+Preview and copy themes for the new [Windows Terminal](https://github.com/microsoft/terminal).

 Use the project at [https://atomcorp.github.io/themes/](https://atomcorp.github.io/themes/)